What is Elder Care?

 If your loved one is living with dementia, care at home means that they do not have to face the upheaval and upset of moving into a care home.
 They are likely to feel much more settled and content in their own familiar environment and many care providers ensure that they have carers who are trained and experienced in dementia care.
 This will be addressed when the care plan is drawn up, and a suitable carer will be selected to provide the care your loved one needs.

-Live-in care can be a very affordable option as well as giving your loved one the best quality of life they can have with a carer who they get to know very well.
+Elderly care can be a very affordable option as well as giving your loved one the best quality of life they can have with a carer who they get to know very well.
 For couples, it is much less expensive than two care home places and has the added advantage of enabling them to stay together, which is likely to be difficult in a residential setting.

 Elderly Care at Home: How Do I Find an Alzheimer's Carer?